 What can be more traditional than a sweet name after the country?
-Chilenitos are a sweet, a cookie if you must, where two wafers are stuck together with generous dulce de leche and then wrap around with meringue dried in the oven, so all the goodness is sealed and awaiting.
+Chilenitos is a sweet, a cookie if you must, where two wafers are stuck together with generous dulce de leche and then wrapped around with meringue dried in the oven so all the goodness is sealed and awaiting.

 Chilenitos are one of our most traditional Chilean sweets that cannot be missing from the dessert tables.
 Whoever came up with the idea of covering the classic alfajor in meringue is a genius.

 The combination of textures is incredible, and although it is not easy to eat hidden, the crumbs abound.
 It is 100% worth it.
-If you want to make them for parties, it is much better to make them small, cocktail size so that it is possible to eat them in one bite.
+If you want to make them for parties, it is much better to make them small cocktail sizes so that it is possible to eat them in one bite.

-In general, I recommend preparing the alfajores’ wafers one day and making the meringue and baking the next, so it is not so laborious.
+I recommend preparing the alfajores’ wafers one day, making the meringue, and baking the next, so it is not so laborious.
 And they last well up to a week in an airtight container.
 You can freeze them, but the meringue “sweats” a bit when defrosting.

 for the alfajor wafers: